CONSULTATION FEE RANGE

 Other Information on the West Virginia Medical Marijuana License Process

-There is a lot we don’t yet know about the West Virginia Medical Cannabis Program.
+Although the West Virginia Medical Cannabis Program is finally underway, not everything is clear yet.
 However, we have tried our best to provide as much information as possible.

 How Much Marijuana Can I Buy & Possess?

-The law will allow for a 30-day supply of cannabis at one time.
+The law allows for a 30-day supply of cannabis at one time.
 However, there is no guidance regarding the number of ounces.
+It is up to the physician in question to include a specific amount.
+Remember, they are not legally allowed to prescribe MMJ.
+They can only provide certification for MMJ.

 Can I Grow Marijuana at Home?